Chia-Network/chiapos/documents/proof_of_space.md

 If $k$ is small, an attacker could regenerate an entire plot in a short period of time.
 For a proof of space to be valid, the proof must be generated almost immediately, and a plot size which allows generating a plot during proving, should not be possible.
 There are practical considerations for choosing the minimum size as well.
-If there is a plot size were its possible to use a very expensive setup (a lot of memory, CPU, etc) to quickly generate a plot, this can still work as a valid proof of space, since the cost of this attack makes it impractical.
+If the plot size is too small it could be possible to use a very expensive computer (a lot of memory, CPU, etc) to quickly generate multiple plots for each challenge -  this could work as proof of space, but the cost of this attack makes it impractical.

-The maximum plot size is chosen at 50, a conservative maximum even accounting for future hard drive improvements, still allowing everything to be represented in 64 bits.
+The maximum plot size is chosen at 50, a conservative maximum even accounting for future storage improvements, while allowing everything to be represented in 64 bits.

 ### Expected number of proofs